tuskyapp/Tusky/README.md

 ### Firebase

-This app uses Firebase's Cloud Messaging and Crash Reporting, so in order to build it, a Firebase project has to be made and associated with the build by including a ```google-services.json``` file in the ```app``` directory.
+This app uses Firebase's Cloud Messaging and Crash Reporting.
+So, in order to build with your own Firebase project, associate it with the build by replacing ```google-services.json``` file in the ```app``` directory with one from your Firebase console.

 ### Tusky-API